r-maciel/anima-counters/README.md

 - **duration**.
 Receives a positive integer, and defines the whole time is going to take to the counter to finish the count, it's given by intervals of 10 milliseconds, so if you pass a value of 100, it will be multiplied by 10, giving us 1000 milliseconds = 1 second.

 - **numberDuration**.
-Receives a positive integer >= 10, and defines the time of the iteration between each number of the count.
+Receives a positive integer >= 10, and defines the time of the iteration between each number of the count, it's in milliseconds.
 It overrides the *duration option*.

   Default value is 0.